 Once you understand position size, you can create massive reward:risk ratios based on relatively small price moves.

 You don’t need to use the same reward:risk on every trade.
 You can let the market determine it (I will explain shortly), but only take trades when the reward:risk is favorable (above 1:1).
 On a side note, this is why you should never trade binary options.
-Wining 70% of your wagered capital on a trade seems alluring, but people foreget they are risking 100%.
+Wining 70% of your wagered capital on a trade seems alluring, but people forget they are risking 100% of the amount they bet.
 You win less than you lose (0.7:1), the opposite of what you want.
 Even a winning hand in blackjack has a payout of 1:1!

 As a swing trader, for example, you may see the price is approaching the top of an expanding range on the daily chart.
 You decide to drop down to an hourly chart, and then a 15-minute chart, watching for signs that that price is starting to reverse lower.